nikki-experiments/dev-setup/README.md

 ### React JavaScript Projects

 So far my favorite Javascript library is [React](https://facebook.github.io/react/).
-Here are the steps I take to setup a React project:
+Here are the steps I take to setup a new React project:

 #### Install/Update Node.js

+Node is a server framework that allows for asynchronous JavaScript programming on the server.
+Node files (.js files) must be initiated in the command line.
+You can include modules in your application.
+Most notably is NPM (a package manager for Node).

 Make sure Node.js is installed.
-With Homebrew installed just run the following:
+With Homebrew just run the following:

     $ brew install node

+Verify you have node installed: `node -v`
-Then check to see if node is installed by running: `node -v`.
-Check if npm is installed by running: `npm -v` Note 1: I didn't have issues but if you do, don't use homebrew and install manually.
+Verify you have npm installed: `npm -v`

+Note 1: I didn't have issues but if you do, don't use homebrew and install node manually.
 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
-Check to see it has been installed by running: `command -v nvm`.
+Verify it's installed by running: `command -v nvm`.
-Note 3: Make sure Node version is 8+.
+Note 3: Make sure Node is version is 8+.

+#### Install Yarn Globally

+When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
+There was no need to use messy shrinkwrap files.
+Instead Yarn locked down your dependencies for easy management.
+Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM.
+When NPM improves speed I'll switch back to it.
+Until then I'll continue using Yarn.

+    $ npm install --global yarn

+Then check that you installed it properly.

+    $ yarn --version

 #### Create/Install Node Modules

-You can do this two different ways.
-By using NPM 5 or Yarn.
-NPM 5 has made significant improvements to catch up to Yarn, but Yarn is still faster.
-Either way is fine.

-_THE NPM WAY_:
-If your starting a new project:
+New projects:

 - Create your first React index.html file.
-- In the root directory for that project run `npm init` to create a new node_modules directory and package.json file.
+- In the root directory for that project run the following to create a new node_modules directory and package.json file.

-If your working on an existing project:
+ `npm init` or `yarn init`

+Existing projects:

-- do a git clone to pull down the repo files to your local directory.
+- Run `git clone path-to-project` to pull down the repo files to your local directory.
-- run `npm install` which will add all the necessary module dependencies into the package.json file.
-A package-lock.json will also be created.
+- Run the following to add module dependencies listed in the package.json file.
+A package-lock.json  or yarn.lock will be created.

-To save a new dependency in you project:
-Run `npm install <package name>`

-_THE YARN WAY_:
-**NOTE:** I typically use **Yarn** instead of npm to install my React project dependencies.
-If your starting a new project:
-Run `yarn init` and fill out the prompts which will create a new package.json file.

-If your working on an existing project:
-Run `yarn` and that's it!
-This will create a package.lock and a yarn.lock file.
+ `npm install` or `yarn`

-To save a new dependency in you project:
+Save a new dependency:

-Run `yarn add <package name>`
+ `npm install <package name>` or `yarn add <package name>`

 Add `--dev` to this command to save to devDependencies.

 #### Install React and React-Dom

 For any new React projects I'll typically install the following:

-- npm install react react-dom
+ `npm install react react-dom`

+#### Install Prettier and ESLint

 #### NPM Scripts

 Open your package.json file and add bash commands to make your longer commands shorter and easier to remember.
 The word on the left can be anything you want but these are standard ones.
 The command on the right is what will actually run.